Was this page helpful?

 }

-These traits are implemented for some common types:
+These traits were implemented for some common types:

 FromRow

-is implemented for a bunch of types, and each CQL type can be converted to one of them.
+was implemented for a bunch of types, and each CQL type could be converted to one of them.

-While it’s possible to implement those manually, the driver provides procedural macros for automatic derivation in some cases:
+While it was possible to implement those manually, the driver provided procedural macros for automatic derivation in some cases:

 FromRow